zeroluck/docs/sources/admin-guide/saml/saml-sp-configuration.md

 > **Note**

-> Hostname and port should match the Apache's ServerName and Port directives.
+> Hostname and port should match the ServerName and Port directives of Apache

 Edit the _httpd.conf_ file to set UseCanonicalName On: